djp3/d2-docker/README.md

 # d2-docker
 This repository is designed to set up an OpenSimulator world with very little configuration work.
 It is based on the d2 distribution from [here](https://github.com/diva/d2/wiki/Installation).
+With good ubuntu command-line skills you should be able to get it up and running in 20 minutes... most of which is waiting for mono to build and the world to be imported.

 # tl;dr
 ### first time startup